 Tourists and foreigners are catered for and accommodated nicely on this very touristy island.
 Tourism is Fiji’s mainstay so all creature comforts are provided…relax in style.

 Although Fiji is an island in the South Pacific Ocean, when you go to a different island within the Fiji group, Nadi (pronounced “Nandi”) is always referred to as the “mainland”.
 This seems kind of weird but understandable I guess.

 Food at Denarau

-For now, I’ll just mention a couple of good places that I tried:
+For now, I’ll just mention a couple of good places that I like:

-- Indigo Indian and Asian – This restaurant offers authentic Indian food at very reasonable prices.
-But be warned, go with a hungry appetite as portions are quite substantial.
+- Indigo Indian and Asian – Offering authentic Indian food at very reasonable prices, go with a hungry appetite as portions are quite substantial.
 Service is also very good.

-A quick shop in one of the supermarkets, which are all pretty expensive, then on to my first Fijian market experience, for some serious vegetable bartering.
+A quick shop in one of the supermarkets, all seem pretty expensive, then on to my first real Fijian market experience, for some serious vegetable bartering.
 The supermarkets on the island stocks many Australian products but at exorbitant prices.

 If you’ve read any of my other blogs, you’ll know that regardless of what country I’m in, I absolutely love local markets.

 Karel, my long-time friend, host, and co-owner of the boat is amazing at bartering.
 And posses bartering skills that leave me for dead!

 Although quite large, the market in Nadi is not too dissimilar to markets in Asia.